 | Use Case | eCommerce products | Complex & Transparent Images |

-Use clipping path for solid edges and masking for soft, intricate, or transparent edges.
-A professional workflow often combines both for the best results.
+Paths work well for solid edges, whereas masking is better for soft or complex details.
+Many professionals use a combination of both for optimal results.
 Learn more about the difference between clipping path and image masking in our detailed guide here.

 Clipping Path Tutorial (Step-by-Step)